Welcome to

 Stronger Boundaries.
 Healthier Learners.
 Clear Expectations.

-In 2026, we are introducing a new Mobile Phone and Wearable Policy that has been shaped by strong community support and aligned with new national regulations on social media use and digital wellbeing.
+In 2026, we have introduced a new Mobile Phone and Wearable Policy that has been shaped by strong community support and aligned with new national regulations on social media use and digital wellbeing.

 Families have told us they want clearer boundaries around device use, and this policy reflects that shared goal.
 It is designed to support student focus, connection, and wellbeing throughout the school day.